1966 Palomares accident: Aftermath

-The casings of two B28 nuclear bombs involved in the Palomares incident are on display at the National Museum of Nuclear Science & History in Albuquerque, New Mexico.
+The casings of two B28 nuclear bombs involved in the Palomares accident are on display at the National Museum of Nuclear Science & History in Albuquerque, New Mexico.

 While serving on the salvage ship during recovery operations, Navy diver Carl Brashear had his leg crushed in a deck accident and lost the lower part of his left leg.
 His story was the inspiration for the 2000 film Men of Honor.

 In March 2009, Time magazine identified the Palomares accident as one of the world's "worst nuclear disasters".

 Marked long-term occurrences of cancer and other health defects occurred among the surviving USAF personnel directed to the accident site in the days following the crash to clean up the contamination.
 Most of the afflicted personnel have had difficulty securing any type of compensation from the Department of Veterans Affairs because of the secretive nature of the cleanup operation and the Air Force's refusal to acknowledge that adequate safety measures to protect first responders may not have been taken.

 In June 2016, The New York Times published an article on the 50th anniversary lingering legacy of the Palomares accident.

 In December 2017, one of the airmen involved in the clean-up, Victor Skaar, sued the Department of Veterans Affairs in the Court of Appeals for Veterans Claims.
 Skaar was appealing the Department's refusal of medical treatment for leukopenia that Skaar believes was caused by his exposure at Palomares.
 He also petitioned for the Court to certify a class of veterans "who were present at the 1966 cleanup of plutonium dust at Palomares, Spain[,] and whose application for service-connected disability compensation based on exposure to ionizing radiation [VA] has denied or will deny."
 The certification of this class was granted by the Court in December 2019.
 This is one of the first cases ever granted class-action status by the Court of Appeals for Veterans Claims.

-The empty casings of two of the bombs involved in this incident are now on display in the National Museum of Nuclear Science & History in Albuquerque, New Mexico.
+The empty casings of two of the bombs involved in this accident are now on display in the National Museum of Nuclear Science & History in Albuquerque, New Mexico.